filamentphp/filament/packages/forms/docs/05-validation.md

 ### Doesnt Start With

-The field under validation must not start with one of the given values.
+The field must not start with one of the given values.
 [See the Laravel documentation](https://laravel.com/docs/validation#rule-doesnt-start-with)

 ```php
 Field::make('name')->doesntStartWith(['admin'])